Shepherd King · Chapter 4

 A scout.
 Had to be.
 But a scout that size, moving barefoot through hill country, leaving prints that deep—this was not a normal scout.

 His System window recorded the footprint with clinical neutrality: Anomalous trace detected.
-Estimated mass: 180+ kg.
+Mass index: extreme.
 Origin direction: Valley of Elah.
 Classification: Unknown.
 Advisory: Monitor.

 He looked south.
 The wrongness was visible now even without deliberately activating his Veiled Sight—a bruise-coloured haze on the horizon, thin as smoke, spreading.
-The valley was forty miles away and he could see its spiritual contamination from his sheep pasture.
+The valley lay far off, and still he could see its taint from his sheep pasture.

 Something enormous was building.
 Something that left footprints in the hills and pushed predators out of their territory and made the air taste wrong when the wind came from the south.